 Managing email campaigns manually can be a lot of work.
 Fortunately, there are tools to do the heavy lifting for you, from off-the-shelf platforms like Mailchimp and Constant Contact to multifunctional CRM (customer relationship management) systems and providers.
-Use Google Analytics to track referrals to your website and conversions from email campaigns.
+Use Google Analytics to track website referrals and email campaign conversions.

-With Cloudbeds’ new Email Automation System, email marketing and automation services are built right into your property management system (PMS), allowing you to streamline communications across the customer journey.
+With the Cloudbeds Hospitality Platform, email marketing and automation services are built right into your property management system (PMS), allowing you to streamline communications across the customer journey.

 Here are just a few of the features and benefits:

 - Take advantage of professional email templates you can customize with your property’s branding.

 - With automated emails like confirmations, pre-stay messages, and post-stay feedback requests, you’ll never forget to send guests important information.